damodharkadapa/830-webapp/README.md

 - AWS
 - EC2
 - git
-# HTML sample for Azure App Service
+# HTML sample for AWS App Service

 This is a simple HTML/CSS/JS web app that can be deployed to AWS App Service using Git.